 Humanities lessons at Westhaven are delivered through the single subjects of Geography & History.
 RE has its own specific session that all lower and middle school learners enjoy.
 Experiences in humanities promote an appreciation of their geographical and historical location at all scales, their social communities in the context of the wider world and how these have changed and developed in the course of time.

 These learning experiences also enhance children’s potential to become effective, caring participants in society and could promote continuing study and interests for later life threw fun, active and informative learning episodes.

-Most Humanities lessons are taught by a subject specialist in the humanities room which has an interactive white board, pupils also have access to the ICT facilities and Ipads within the Humanities classroom.
+Most Humanities lessons are taught by a subject specialist in the humanities room which has an interactive white board, learners also have access to the ICT facilities and Ipads within the Humanities classroom.

-All pupils in Middle school have access to a range of fieldwork which is linked to the SOW and will allow them to see first-hand what they have been studying.
+All learners in Middle school have access to a range of fieldwork which is linked to the SOW and will allow them to see first-hand what they have been studying.

-RE lessons follow a very primary framework due to the needs of our students.
+RE lessons follow a very primary framework due to the needs of our learners.
 It is very hands on and discussion based.
 The SOW has been developed with support from the RE advisor.

-Feedback from students (from Questionnaires completed for subject review):
+Feedback from learners (from Questionnaires completed for subject review):